 Evidently, sampling variability alone does not explain the difference in voting between Adams and Smith's treatment and control groups, as U's 26.7% turnout rate falls well outside of this confidence interval.
-At least some portion of the difference must be attributed to Adams and Smith's intervention.
-How much?
-If 2650 \ [.222, .254], or from 587 to 673 of U's 2650 members, would have voted absent the GOTV calls, whereas in fact 707 of them voted, then it follows that at least 34 (=707-673) and as many as 119 (707-587) of those votes can be attributed to treatment.
-This is a 95% confidence interval for A, the attributable effect (Rosenbaum 2001).
-A point estimate is 707 - .238\2650 = 77 votes.
-In other words, Adams and Smith's turnout campaign raised turnout by something between 34/1325 = 2.6% and 119/1325 = 9.0%, with 95% confidence.
+At least some portion of the difference must be attributed to Adams and Smith's intervention- but how much?
+If 2,650 [0.222, 0.254], or 587 to 673 of U's 2,650 members, would have voted without the GOTV calls, whereas in fact 707 of them voted, then it follows that at least 34 (= 707 - 673) and as many as 119 (707 - 587) of those votes can be attributed to treatment.
+This is a 95% CI for A, the attributable effect (Rosenbaum 2001).
+A point estimate is 707 - 0.238 2,650 = 77 votes.
+In other words, Adams and Smith's turnout campaign raised turnout by something between 34/1,325 = 2.6% and 119/1,325 = 9.0%, with 95% confidence.

 These statements make no claim about the efficacy of GOTV calls in general.
-They attribute effects to a particular intervention, Adams and Smith's 1978 turnout campaign; to a particular experimental universe, Adams and Smith's 2650 study subjects; and to a particular treatment group, those 1325 subjects the experiment selected for GOTV.
+They attribute effects to a particular intervention, Adams and Smith's 1978 turnout campaign; to a particular experimental universe, Adams and Smith's 2,650 study subjects; and to a particular treatment group, those 1,325 subjects the experiment selected for GOTV.
 This attributable effect is inherently an in-sample quantity.
 It relates closely, however, to more familiar targets of causal inference.
-The quantity A/1325 is equal in expectation to the "intention-to-treat effect," (ITT) parameter for Adams and Smith's 2650 subjects (and arguably for superpopulations of which they are representative).
+The quantity A/1,325 is equal in expectation to the "intention-to-treat effect" (ITT) parameter for Adams and Smith's 2,650 subjects (and arguably for superpopulations of which they are representative).
 Together with data on the number of treated subjects, subjects who both were assigned to treatment and later received it, our inferences about A also speak to the effect of treatment per se.
-It follows that the ratio of votes spurred by treatment, A, to the number of subjects treated, O, lies between 34/950 = .036 and 119/950 = .125 - between 3.6% and 12.5% of experimental contacts effected a vote.
-The closely related parameter EA/EO is sometimes called the effect of treatment on the treated, or "ETT" (Heckman 1997; see also Rosenbaum and Rubin 1985).
-However the result is presented, it appears that brief, scripted GOTV calls produced benefits of both statistical and material significance - at least in one special election in 1978.
+It follows that the ratio of votes spurred by treatment, A, to the number of subjects treated, O, lies between 34/950 = 0.036and 119/950 = 0.125-between 3.6% and 12.5% of experimental contacts effected a vote.
+The closely related parameter EA/EO is sometimes called the effect of treatment on the treated, or ETT (Heckman 1997; see also Rosenbaum and Rubin 1985).
+However the result is presented, it appears that brief, scripted GOTV calls produced benefits of both statistical and material significance, at least in one special election in 1978.